New Processes and Controls Improve Medical Device Performance

 An often-overlooked but cost-effective way to address the challenges of stacked tolerances is to use a dry lubricant.
 On the consumer level, almost everyone is familiar with powdered graphite that often is used to lubricate hinges and drawers.
 For industrial applications, modern dry lubricant coatings usually are based on a form of dry polytetrafluoroethylene (PTFE).

 To apply the lubricant, a microdispersion of PTFE in a carrier fluid is used.
 The ratio of PTFE in the carrier is normally specified as a percentage, by weight.
-The microdispersion is applied to parts using a spray or simply by dipping the parts into a liquid bath.
+The microdispersion is applied to parts using a dry lubricant spray or simply by dipping the parts into a liquid bath.
 The carrier fluid then evaporates away leaving a smooth, dry PTFE coating on the part.

 Dry lubricants are a powerful addition to an engineer’s bag of tricks.
 Dry lubricants are versatile: they can be engineered from a very thin to a reasonably thick coating.
 They are compatible with most plastics and metals.
 The dry lubricants readily conform to virtually any surface geometry including braided wire cables and complex meshing; they readily penetrate into complex shapes and blind vias.
 They are easy to apply in-house and may easily be incorporated into the assembly